If we only let people see that we are living upon a truth,

-We expect, through these divine encounters, to be transformed and to be made more and more into the image and likeness of Christ.
-Most of us have come with this hope, that we will grow in freedom from the world of sin and into union with God.
-Transformation is our desire and our goal.
+We expect, through these divine encounters, to be transformed and to be made more into the image and likeness of Christ.
+Most of us have come with the hope of growth in freedom from the world of sin and into union with God.
+Conversion is our desire and our goal.

 Life with Others

-A good number of us would list ‘community life’ as one of the chief reasons for our choice, in spite of the challenges and difficulties that living together brings.
 The rewards of life together are significant.
-Most of us have grown into deep friendships here, have found other like-minded men committed to similar ideals and values, and have discovered a place of freedom where we can be ourselves, and where we experience what it means to be loved and valued by others.
-Community life can be a great gift to us.
+Most of us have grown into deep friendships here, have found like-minded men committed to similar values, and have discovered a place of freedom where we can be ourselves, and where we experience what it means to be loved by others.

 Availability for God

-We find in this life the freedom from many of the cares and responsibilities that others bear, for themselves and for their families.
-Because we share all things in common and because we forego the responsibilities of marriage or committed partnership, we find a freedom and availability that allows us to be ‘men of the moment,’ responsive to the movements of the Spirit in the present age and available for the purposes of God in the world.
+We find in this life freedom from many of the responsibilities that others bear.
+Because we share all things in common, we find an availability to be "men of the moment," responsive to the movements of the Spirit in the present age and the purposes of God in the world.

 Service to Others

-We have a sense that we are here to work and to pray for others.
-We offer ourselves here in the service of Christ’s Church, and of the world that God has made.
-Religious life gives us many opportunities to serve Christ each day, in meeting the needs of our brothers, of those who come to our monastery, and of those whom we find opportunity to serve in the world about us.
+We offer ourselves in the service of Christ’s Church, and of the world that God has made.
+Religious life gives us opportunities to serve Christ, in meeting the needs of our brothers, our guests, and those we encounter outside.
 We come to serve, just as Christ did.